egrund/java_MineSweeper/README.md

 * If you think there is a bomb in one field, you can use the *right mouse button* to mark it.
 When it is marked it cannot be uncovered, but you can remove the mark by clicking the *right mouse button* again.
 If you uncovered all the fields without bombs, you win the game.
 <img src="Images/Gameplay.jpg" align="left" alt="A screenshot of playing the game"/>
+<br clear="left"/>
-The View of a running game with 10x15 fields and 15 bombs.
+Picture 1: The View of a running game with 10x15 fields and 15 bombs.
 Marked fields have a "!".
-<br clear="left"/>

 ## Model-View-Controller-Pattern and Observer-Pattern
 I implemented the game using the _Model-View-Controller-Pattern_.